kyungjae-lee/engineers-notebook/operating-systems/operating-system-security.md

 * Given the wide-spread prevalence of malware, appropriate antivirus is a critical security component.
 * IDS and IPS software may include additional mechanisms such as traffic monitoring or file integrity checking to identify and even respond to some types of attack.
 * White-listing applications limits the programs that can execute in the system to just those in an explicit list.

+### Backup / Continuous Off-site Operating Protocol (COOP)?
+Strategy

+* Backup your system in such a way that in one day you can setup and continue working on from where you left off from another system.
+* This is where the cloud computing helps a lot.